bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

-ShareIdTwo       | Binary    | Link to previous Issue (SHA3-256 of issue transaction) QuantityTwo      | VarInt    | Number of shares two to transfer to owner one OwnerTwo         | Account   | The public key of the share two owner BeforeBlock      | VarInt    | Transaction expires after this block height Signature        | Signature | Ed25519 signature of owner one CounterSignature | Signature | Ed25519 signature of owner two
+ShareIdTwo       | Binary    | Link to previous Issue (SHA3-256 of issue transaction) QuantityTwo      | VarInt    | Number of shares two to transfer to owner one OwnerTwo         | Account   | The public key of the share two owner BeforeBlock      | VarInt    | Expiry block height for transaction Signature        | Signature | Ed25519 signature of owner one CounterSignature | Signature | Ed25519 signature of owner two

-## Transactions: Block ownership record
+## Transactions: Block Ownership

-### Block Foundation
+### Block Foundation Record

-This is the first transaction in a block and defines the ownership of that block.
+A block foundation record is the first transaction in a block and defines the ownership of that block.
 It is only set by the block mining process.
-It is also used to set the miners payment addresses which are used when transaction reference those in this block.2
+It is also used to set the miner's payment addresses, which are used when transactions reference those in this block.

 Item             | Type      | Description
 :--------------- | :-------- | :-----------------------
-Type code        | Byte      | Block Foundation type code Version          | VarInt    | Sets the combination of supported currencies Payments         | Map       | Map of Currency and Address Owner            | Account   | The public key of the owner Nonce            | VarInt    | Additional NONCE for mining Signature        | Signature | Ed25519 signature of owner
+Type code        | Byte      | Block Foundation type code Version          | VarInt    | Sets the combination of supported currencies Payments         | Map       | Map of Currency and Address Owner            | Account   | Public key of the owner Nonce            | VarInt    | Additional NONCE for mining Signature        | Signature | Ed25519 signature of owner

-### Block Owner Transfer
+### Block Owner Transfer Record

-This transaction allows the current owner of a block to transfer any future earnings from this block to another owner with new currency addresses.
+A block owner transfer record allows the current owner of a block to transfer any future earnings from that block to another owner, with new currency addresses.

 Item             | Type      | Description